jrmedd/jamesmedd.co.uk/src/content/cvs.md

 To meet security requirements, users accessing the service were required to use **multi-factor authentication (MFA)**.
 Recognising the diversity of ATF operators – who varied widely on the **digital inclusion scale** – I worked on designing and testing authentication pathways that accommodated varying levels of digital confidence.

 Through extensive user testing, we identified potential barriers, such as limited phone signal at remote ATF sites.
-I contributed to the design of an **assisted digital pathway**, allowing users to temporarily disable MFA via a landline.
+I contributed to the design of an [assisted digital pathway](https://www.gov.uk/service-manual/helping-people-to-use-your-service/assisted-digital-support-introduction), allowing users to temporarily disable MFA via a landline.
 This approach balanced security with inclusivity, ensuring users could access the service without unnecessary friction.

 ---